 - An Explanation of Distilled Water

-During the distillation process, you’ll be able to collect water in a 1 gallon tank.
+During distillation, you’ll be able to collect water in a 1 gallon tank.
 The tank itself is a glass carafe that’s not only ergonomically designed, it’s also quite easy to manipulate as well.
 The carafe has a large opening so you’ll have no trouble cleaning it when the time comes.

 A big advantage to using this particular water filter is the UL listing.
 A private testing facility named underwriters laboratory thoroughly tested this product and determined that it’s quite safe.
 So the certification is one that you can certainly trust.

-What we like: this water distillation unit is made with the highest quality materials.
+This water distiller is made with the highest quality materials.
 The water itself is collected in a glass container, and the body of the unit is made of stainless steel.
 There are no cheap plastic parts whatsoever.

-What we dislike: compared to other water distillation units, the filtration process is kind of slow.
+Compared to other water distillers, the filtration process is kind of slow.
 It takes 5 ½ hours to produce a single gallon of water which isn’t very quick by any means whatsoever.

 Out of every model on the list so far, we chose this particular option because it’s quite budget friendly.
 But that’s not all, because it’s also compact, lightweight, easy to use, and made with an attractive modern design.